hgonomeg/bansu/README.md

 * Auto-generate Swagger file (likely using utoipa)
 * Update job output in realtime
+* Some kind of request logging for statistics
+* Some way of achieving interactivity (admin console?)
+* Graceful shutdown (finishing current jobs + what's already in the queue)
+* Maintaining a database of docker containers + temporary directories (for automatic cleanup after dirty shutdown)
 * Support for servalcat
 * Think about API design for defining graph-like pipelines (if we ever need that)